-Chemical pregnancies represent 50 to 75 percent of miscarriages
+Chemical pregnancies represent between 8-33% percent of all pregnancies

 Sternberg breaks down how chemical pregnancies work in the body: "An egg is fertilized by a sperm, but the egg shortly dies off as it is not fertile enough to continue with the full cycle of conception."